ergoplatform/oracle-core/docs/specs/v0.2/Deviation-Checking-Oracle-Pool-Spec.md

 ### Hard-coded Values
 - Live epoch duration
 - Epoch preparation duration
-- Outlier range(%) that oracles are allowed to deviate by.
+- Deviation range(%)
+- Minimum Consensus (number of oracles which must agree within deviation range to finalize a new datapoint)
 - The payout price for each successful oracle datapoint posting
 - The oracle pool NFT/singleton token id